Keynesian economics: The critique of the theory of comparative advantage

 Later, Keynes had a written correspondence with James Meade centred on the issue of import restrictions.
 Keynes and Meade discussed the best choice between quota and tariff.
 In March 1944 Keynes began a discussion with Marcus Fleming after the latter had written an article entitled Quotas versus depreciation.
 On this occasion, we see that he has definitely taken a protectionist stance after the Great Depression.
 He considered that quotas could be more effective than currency depreciation in dealing with external imbalances.
 Thus, for Keynes, currency depreciation was no longer sufficient, and protectionist measures became necessary to avoid trade deficits.
 To avoid the return of crises due to a self-regulating economic system, it seemed essential to him to regulate trade and stop free trade (deregulation of foreign trade).

 He points out that countries that import more than they export weaken their economies.
 When the trade deficit increases, unemployment rises and GDP slows down.
 And surplus countries exert a "negative externality" on their trading partners.
 They get richer at the expense of others and destroy the output of their trading partners.
 John Maynard Keynes believed that the products of surplus countries should be taxed to avoid trade imbalances.
 Thus he no longer believes in the theory of comparative advantage (on which free trade is based) which states that the trade deficit does not matter, since trade is mutually beneficial.

-This also explains his desire to replace the liberalisation of international trade (Free Trade) with a regulatory system aimed at eliminating trade imbalances in his proposals for the Bretton Woods Agreement.
+This also explains his desire to replace the liberalization of international trade (Free Trade) with a regulatory system aimed at eliminating trade imbalances in his proposals for the Bretton Woods Agreement.